Tara-Cloud/aws-cdk-tutorial/README.md

 ***In this tutorial you will learn:***
 - The value proposition of the AWS CDK
-- The building blocks of AWS CDK applications (Constructs, Apps, and Stacks)
+- The building blocks of AWS CDK applications (constructs, apps, and stacks)
 - The basic structure of AWS CDK projects
 - The lifecycle of a CDK application

 Once you understand what the AWS CDK is all about, you will use your new skills to deploy a website to the cloud!

-**Estimated Time to Complete**: 10--15 min (not including prerequisites)
+**Estimated Time to Complete**: 10--20 min (not including prerequisites)

 **Cost**: All AWS resources deployed in this tutorial fall within the [AWS Free Tier](https://aws.amazon.com/free/free-tier-faqs/).
 Make sure to follow clean-up instructions in *Step 7* of this tutorial.